Abi27052000/Shop-App/README.md

 ## Description

 Shop App is a user-friendly mobile application that allows users to browse through a variety of products, add items to their cart, and manage their shopping experience.
-This app is built using Flutter, providing a smooth and responsive interface across both iOS and Android platforms.
+This app is built using Flutter, providing a smooth and responsive interface across Android platforms.

 ## Features